MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

     - Make First Name, Last Name, and Email required.

     - From the Toolbox, drag the **[my prefix]] Contoso Subscription List** above Do not email.
         Change the Label to Contoso Newsletter and select prefill.
+Change the font of Contoso newsletter and do not email to Segoe UI.

     - Remove [Update subscriptions heading].